-A certification body shall conclude an agreement for CSR certification with the Foundation Sustained Responsibility (FSR).
+The certification body shall conclude an agreement for CSR certification with the Foundation Sustained Responsibility (FSR).
 This agreement with FSR allows the certification body to use the CSR Performance Ladder.
-The certification bodies that are entitled to carry out CSR certification in accordance with this certification standard are registered on the website www.mvoprestatieladder.nl.
+The certification bodies that are entitled to carry out CSR certification in accordance with this certification standard are registered on the website www.csrperformanceladder.com.

-The certification body shall hold a relevant and valid accreditation certificate for ISO/IEC 17021, specifying at least ISO 9001 and ISO 14001 and preferably also ISO 45001 or SA 8000.
+The certification body shall hold a relevant and valid accreditation certificate for ISO/IEC 17021, specifying at least ISO 9001.
 The certification body shall comply with this certification scheme in order to perform CSR Performance Ladder certification activities.

 In addition to the specific requirements for the CSR Performance Ladder contained in this certification scheme, the requirements of ISO/IEC 17021-2015 also apply in full.